mohitrajain/wire-docs/src/README.md

 # Wire-docs

-Source files for wire-server documentation hosted on https://docs.wire.com
+Source files for wire-server documentation hosted on [docs.wire.com](https://docs.wire.com)

-# Welcome to Wire's documentation!
+## Welcome to Wire's documentation

 If you are a Wire end-user, please check out our [support pages](https://support.wire.com/).